-LYONS, LUCIL MANNING
+LYONS, LUCILE MANNING

-LYONS, LUCIL MANNING (1879–1958).
-Lucil Manning Lyons, one of the state's most influential and industrious organizers of musical activities and clubs, was born on September 11, 1879, in Raymond, Texas.
+LYONS, LUCILE MANNING (1879–1958).
+Lucile Manning Lyons, one of the state's most influential and industrious organizers of musical activities and clubs, was born on September 11, 1879, in Raymond, Texas.
 She was the daughter of John W. and Charlie Ella (Burton) Manning.
 She graduated from George Peabody College for Teachers, Nashville, in 1899 and received the A.B. from the University of Nashville in 1900.
 After her marriage to John F. Lyons in October 1901 the couple moved about and finally settled in Fort Worth two years later.
 After succeeding Mrs. R. B. West as president of the fledgling Harmony Music Club in 1903, Mrs. Lyons helped bring music to Fort Worth under sponsorship of the club until 1926, at which time she continued as an independent concert manager.
 Under her presidency and management Fort Worth, Dallas, Wichita Falls, and New Orleans hosted concerts by Fritz Kreisler, Rachmaninoff, Paderewski, the New York Philharmonic, the Ballet Russe, and Caruso, as well as Will Rogers.

 Sam Hanna Acheson, Herbert P. Gambrell, Mary Carter Toomey, and Alex M. Acheson, Jr., Texian Who's Who, Vol. 1 (Dallas: Texian, 1937).
 Dallas News, September 26, 1958.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Craig H. Roell, "LYONS, LUCIL MANNING," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fly09.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Craig H. Roell, "LYONS, LUCILE MANNING," accessed July 14, 2020, http://www.tshaonline.org/handbook/online/articles/fly09.